 She was coming up the hill slope, the huge load hiding her face.
 Visible work, invisible woman.
-Just another day’s labour for this landless person in Malkangiri, Orissa.
+Just another day’s labour for this landless person in Malkangiri, Odisha.
 Fetching water, fuel and fodder.
 Three chores that take a third of a woman’s life.
 In parts of the country, women spend up to seven hours a day just getting water and fuel for the family.
 Fodder, too, takes time to collect.
 Millions of women in rural India walk several kilometres each day to gather those three items.

 The woman standing on the logs of wood in Jhabua in Madhya Pradesh is drawing water from a well with no walls.
 The logs are laid on the mouth of the well to keep mud and dust out.
 They’re not even tied together.
-If she loses her balance, it’s a twenty-foot drop into that well.
+If she loses her balance, it’s a 20-foot drop into that well.
 If she slips sideways, the logs could crush her feet.

 In deforested or water-scarce areas, the drudgery gets worse.
 The distances tend to be much greater.
 So the woman tries to carry bigger loads on a single trip.